Dzhange/EngramsCompetition/README.md

 # EngramsCompetition
 MATH 568 Course Project

+## How to start

+Simply run
+`python main.py -c engrams.yaml`

 ## About Experiment logging

-Ge: I guess in the very near future we will need to do a bunch of experiments with different parameters, so I wrote a simple parameter parser to help us record each experiment's setting and results, it basically has 3 parts:
+A simple parameter parser to help  record each experiment's setting and results, it basically has 3 parts:

 1. `parameter_parser.py` script, all default parameters are stored in it.
 It was called in the main script and returns a parameter set.
 We should try to avoid directly change parameters in this file, instead we could use configuration files as below.
 2. `configs` folder contains all the experiment configuration files.
 Only parameters different from default need to be written in the config file(You might feel like to change the 'expt_name' in each config file).
 You could check the `example.yaml` for reference.